euphoricpoptarts/05-coders-choice/README.md

 y <- 7*x

+-1*-2--3+-4

+Note however that -tan(some input resulting in a negative value of tan(x)) will produce unexpected results If you wish to negate the value of a function that is at the beginning of a query, use -1*tan/sin/cos/pow/log

 In the case of a variable assignment, the app will display the value that was assigned.

 Do not use a variable unless you have already assigned a value to it, or you will get an error.